-The company was incorporated on 24 August 2010 and remained dormant until April 2011.
-The results of the consolidated entity are therefore for the period 24 August 2010 to 30 June 2011.
+The company was incorporated on 24 November 2010 and remained dormant until April 2011.
+The comparative results of the consolidated entity are therefore for the period from incorporation to 30 June 2011 of which only 2 months were actual trading.